Golden Age of Television: Evolution of high-culture drama on television

 Most of these programs were produced as installments of live dramatic anthologies, such as The Philco Television Playhouse, Kraft Television Theatre and Playhouse 90.
 Live, abridged versions of plays such as Cyrano de Bergerac, with members of the cast of the 1946 Broadway revival recreating their roles, were regularly shown during this period.
-Playhouse 90 was one of the last shows of its kind; by the late 1950s, production of most U.S. television was moving to Hollywood, which itself carried a contrasting culture and sensibility to shows based in New York City, where most Golden Age programs originated.
+Playhouse 90 was one of the last shows of its kind; by the late 1950s, production of most American television was moving to Hollywood, which itself carried a contrasting culture and sensibility to shows based in New York City, where most Golden Age programs originated.

+The last survivor of the Golden Age's highbrow programming was Camera Three, CBS's "obscure" Sunday morning arts anthology that began nationwide distribution in 1956.
+It would be carried on CBS until 1979, when CBS News Sunday Morning took over the time slot and included some arts content among its features.

 This high culture approach to television could be interpreted as a product of its time as networks were concerned with "cultural uplift" and viewed it as a way to cultural legitimacy on the new medium.
 A similar uplift occurred in the late 1990s to early 2000s, when the networks were switching to high definition format.
 This was the time when Discovery Channel commissioned Discovery HD Theater to broadcast HD documentaries about nature and history, while BBC released Planet Earth.
 This coincided with the rise of the new Golden Age of Television that arose in the twenty-first century.